ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.discovery/README.md

 [![Downloads](https://img.shields.io/npm/dm/iobroker.discovery.svg)](https://www.npmjs.com/package/iobroker.discovery)
 **Detect devices with all known methods.**

-This is special adapters, that tries to find all possible devices, that can be reachable from host.
+This is a special adapter, that tries to find all possible devices, that can be reachable from host.
 Just now it can detect via ping, UPnP (serial planned).

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Actually supported